andrewjw/site/_posts/2012-01-05-back-garden-weather-in-couchdb-part-2.md

 flickr_imagelink: 'https://www.flickr.com/photos/scelera/2226758824/'
 flickr_imagename: 'its raining..its pouring'
 ---
-In my <a href="2011/12/02/back-garden-weather-in-couchdb-part-1/">last post</a> I described the new CouchDB-based <a href="http://www.welwynweather.co.uk">website</a> I have built to display the weather data collected from the weather station in my back garden.
-In this post I'll describe to import the data into CouchDB and the basics of rendering a page with a <a href="http://couchapp.org">CouchApp</a>.
+In my [last post](2011/12/02/back-garden-weather-in-couchdb-part-1/) I described the new CouchDB-based [website](http://www.welwynweather.co.uk) I have built to display the weather data collected from the weather station in my back garden.
+In this post I'll describe to import the data into CouchDB and the basics of rendering a page with a [CouchApp](http://couchapp.org).

-<a href="http://code.google.com/p/pywws/">PyWWS</a> writes out the raw data it collected into a series of CSV
-files, one per day.
-These are stored in two nested directory, the first being the year, the second being
-<tt>year-month</tt>.
-To collect the data I use PyWWS's live logging mode, which consists of a process
-constantly running, talking to the data collector.
+[PyWWS](http://code.google.com/p/pywws/) writes out the raw data it collected into a series of CSV files, one per day.
+These are stored in two nested directory, the first being the year, the second being `year-month`.
+To collect the data I use PyWWS's live logging mode, which consists of a process constantly running, talking to the data collector.
 Every five minutes it writes a new row into today's CSV file.
 Another process then runs every five minutes to read the new row, and import it into the database.